About ISB

 The term “in silico” is a pendant to “in vivo” (in the living system) and “in vitro” (in the test tube) biological experiments, and implies the gain of insights by computer-based simulations and model analyses.

 In Silico Biology (ISB) was founded in 1998 as a purely online journal.
 IOS Press became the publisher of the printed journal shortly after.
-Today, ISB is dedicated exclusively to biological systems modeling and simulations and is published solely by IOS Press.
+Today, ISB is dedicated exclusively to biological systems modeling and multi-scale simulations and is published solely by IOS Press.
 The previous online publisher, Bioinformation Systems, maintains a website containing studies published between 1998 and 2010 for archival purposes.

 read moreEditorial Board

-Jack Leunissen † |
+Jack Leunissen |

-Editorial Board John Aitchison, Institute for Systems Biology, USA Ilya Akberdin Gabor Balazsi Diego di Bernardo Daniel Coombs Eldon Emberly Brian Ingalls Johannes Jaeger Yves Lussier Ion Mandoiu William Mather Nicolas Mermod David Gómez Míguez Theodore Perkins Andre Ribeiro Moises Santillan Narayanaswamy Srinivasan Peter Swain Jose Vilar Xiao Wang |
+Editorial Board John Aitchison, Institute for Systems Biology, USA Ilya Akberdin Gabor Balazsi Diego di Bernardo Daniel Charlebois Sangdun Choi Daniel Coombs Eldon Emberly Brian Ingalls Johannes Jaeger Yves Lussier Ion Mandoiu William Mather Nicolas Mermod David Gómez Míguez Theodore Perkins Andre Ribeiro Moises Santillan Kumar Selvarajoo Narayanaswamy Srinivasan Peter Swain Jose Vilar Xiao Wang |